Table of Contents

-4. Adult learning is problem-centred rather than content-oriented.
+4. Adult learning is problem-centered rather than content-oriented.

 It’s driven by “how do I get the best possible result for me to ensure that I’m actually progressing and being successful in my current work environment?”
-In fact, problem-centred learning actually promotes self-directed learning.
-The participants, the learners are looking for information, tracking down resources, asking colleagues questions.
+In fact, problem-centered learning actually promotes self-directed learning.
+Participants are looking for information, tracking down resources, and asking colleagues questions.
 A technique called chunking lets you take large blocks of information and break it into smaller bite-sized blocks focused on a particular problem and a specific solution.

 Adults learn by doing so the focus should be on problem-solving, not simply ticking the box.
-Get people engaged and participative.
+Get people engaged and participating.
 People don’t want to feel like they’re just sitting, watching a screen.

-If you’re using software like zoom or another telecommunications software you can set up dedicated meetings where people can share their screen, have conversations, listen to calls (job shadow from a distance).
+If you’re using Zoom, you can set up dedicated meetings where people can share their screen, have conversations, listen to calls (even job shadow from a distance).

 What’s the ideal number of participants for remote training sessions?
 A lot of it depends on what you’re teaching and the type of business you’re in.
 A group no larger than 10 people gives you the opportunity to network with people on a more one-on-one basis.
 Run multiple sessions if you have to.

-You’re always going to have difficult personalities in your training sessions.
+You’re always going to have different personalities in your training sessions.
 It’s okay to put your foot down.
 Ask an overzealous questioner to put their questions in an email, since not all questions may be relevant to the entire group.
 Pointedly ask: “Could you do that for me?”
 Get their buy-in or commitment.
-People don’t want to derail your training session as much as you think they may want to; a lot of the time people’s behaviour is unknown to them – they don’t realize that they’re being disruptive, it’s just part and parcel of who they are.
+People don’t want to derail your training session as much as you think they may want to; a lot of the time people’s behavior is unknown to them – they don’t realize that they’re being disruptive.
 Address them on that personal level and then go back to the rest of the group.